cleverdevil/dwell/README.md

   - [x] Archive
   - [x] Now
   - [x] Overview
+  - [ ] Make all streams and post kinds use proper microformats
 - [ ] Forms for authenticated users to create all “kinds” of content
 - [x] Fixing ingestion for specific types and content that is missed
   - [x] Recipe